Home | Send Feedback | Share on Bluesky |

 Timeout

-Timeout is another new feature of ky.
+Timeout is another built-in feature of Ky.
 This feature, like the previous retry feature, is enabled by default, and every ky call will throw a TimeoutError exception if the server does not respond for 10 seconds.
 You can change the timeout with the timeout option, which expects the timeout in milliseconds.

 console.log('ky, timeout 1s');